-Supplementary Figure S4.
+Figure 5—figure supplement 1.
 DEA and WGCNA also clustered muscles in three groups.
 A) Symmetric heatmap shows the proportion of all differentially expressed genes in different pairwise comparisons.
 Each row or column represents a muscle.
+B) As in A, but here for the proportion of all differentially expressed transcripts.
+C) As in A, but here for the number of genes with at least a significant transcript usage difference.
+D) as in A, but here for the number of modules that were significantly different in each pairwise comparison.

+Figure 5—figure supplement 2.
+Overview of genes with significant transcript usage difference.
+The heatmap shows the number of transcripts with significant usage differences in each pair of muscles.
+The genes with at least one significant transcript usage difference are listed in rows.
+The pairwise comparisons with at least one transcript usage difference are shown in columns.
+Red asterisks highlight genes with a high Pearson correlation (R > 0.5) with the eigenvector of any cell type.

-B) Symmetric heatmap shows the number of modules that were significantly different in each pairwise comparison.
-Each row or column represents a muscle.
-C) Each row corresponds to a pairwise comparison and each column shows a muscle-related.
+Figure 5—figure supplement 3.
+WGCNA modules.
+A) Each row corresponds to a pairwise comparison and each column shows a muscle-related.
 Color-coded cells show the corresponding t-ratio for the differences in eigenvalue of a module in each pairwise comparison.
 The significant differences (Tukey p-value < 0.05) are colored red (significantly higher eigenvalues in M1) or blue (significantly higher eigenvalues in M2).
 The insignificant differences are colored from pink (relatively higher eigenvalues in M1) to light blue (relatively higher eigenvalues in M1).
-D) The table shows the intersection of the genes in the modules (columns) with genes marking different cell types (rows).
+B) The File hows the intersection of the genes in the modules (columns) with genes marking different cell types (rows).
 Color-coded cells show the corresponding intersection number.
 The red asterisks show modules driven by cell type composition.

-Supplementary Figure S5.
-The quality control and batch correction of RNA-seq data.
-A) The PCA plot shows the effect of the RNA isolation protocols.
-The scatter plot of PC1 (x-axis) and PC2 (y-axis) shows GR muscle from five individuals from which RNA was isolated using two RNA isolation protocols.
-B) An overview of the RNA-seq samples (available from the European Genome Archive, Dataset ID: EGAS00001005904).
-An X indicates samples that are not present in the final transcriptome dataset.
-C & E) Scatter plots of PC1 (x-axis) and PC2 (y-axis) before (C) and after (E) batch correction.
-Each dot presents a sample labeled by muscle tissue.
-Each library preparation batch is shown with a different color.
-The re-sequenced batch is denoted in black.
-D & F) Box plots show the analysis of variance before (D) and after (F) batch correction.
-Y-axis shows the percentage of variance explained by different factors.
-The x-axis shows the known biological (muscle and individual, shown in green) and technical (RIN score, concentration, batch, library size, shown in red) factors.
-The RNA isolation protocol effect is captured in the individual effect.
+Figure 8—figure supplement 1.
+A representative image of negative control probes in the RNAscope experiment in STM muscle cryosections.
+Scale bar is 100 μm.